Residency & Reciprocity

 There are special agreements reached between various states allowing you to pay tuition rates which are less than the non-resident rates.
 These arrangements are called reciprocity agreements.

-A student in non-resident status will pay non-resident tuition unless reciprocity is approved for you by your home state.
+An undergraduate non-degree seeking student in non-resident status will pay non-resident tuition unless reciprocity is approved for you by your home state.
 It is important to apply for reciprocity early to avoid charges for late payment of tuition bills.
 You are responsible for the entire non-resident tuition until reciprocity has been approved.

 There are currently reciprocity agreements between Minnesota and…